 clamdtop is a tool to monitor one or multiple instances of clamd.
 It has a (color) neurses interface, that shows the jobs in clamd's queue, memory usage, and information about the loaded signature database.
 You can specify on the command-line to which clamd(s) it should connect to.
-By default it will attempt to connect to the local clamd as defined in clamd conf clamscan is ClamAV's command line virus scanner.
-It can be used to scan files and/or directories for viruses.
-In order for clamscan to work proper, the ClamAV virus database files must be installed on the system you are using clamscan on.
+By default it will attempt to connect to the local clamd as defined in clamd.conf.